Terms of Service

 - Termination.
 Termination for any reason will not affect your obligation to pay us for fees and expenses incurred prior to termination or in transferring files to and otherwise cooperating with any successor tax preparer or tax advisor.
 If you terminate any Selected Services for tax or 1099 services or this Agreement after we have commenced performing services under a fixed fee arrangement, you will be obligated to pay us the entire fixed fee upon termination.

 - Fee Disputes.
-The Company and ScaleFactor both agree that any dispute over Fees charged by us to you or any other matter with respect to any Selected Services for any tax or 1099 services that is not resolved through mediation or otherwise in accordance with Section 13 of the Agreement will be resolved exclusively by arbitration in accordance with the Rules for Professional Accounting and Related Services Disputes of the American Arbitration Association.
+The Company and ScaleFactor both agree that any dispute over Fees charged by us to you or any other matter with respect to any Selected Services for any tax or 1099 services that is not resolved through mediation or otherwise in accordance with Section 3 hereof will be resolved exclusively by individual, confidential, binding arbitration in accordance with the Rules for Professional Accounting and Related Services Disputes of the American Arbitration Association.
 The parties shall select a mutually acceptable arbitrator knowledgeable about issues relating to the applicable tax or 1099 services.
 In the event the parties are unable to agree to such a selection, each party will select an arbitrator and the two arbitrators in turn shall select a third arbitrator, all three of whom shall preside jointly over the matter.
 The arbitration shall take place in Austin, Texas, or as otherwise mutually agreed upon by the parties.
 All documents, materials, and information in the possession of each party that are in any way relevant to the dispute shall be made available to the other party for review and copying no later than 30 days after the notice of arbitration is served.
 The arbitrator(s) shall not have the authority to modify any provision of this Agreement or to award punitive damages.
 The arbitrator(s) shall have the power to issue mandatory orders and restraint orders in connection with the arbitration.
 The decision rendered by the arbitrator(s) shall be final and binding on the parties, and judgment may be entered in conformity with the decision in any court having jurisdiction.
 The agreement to arbitration shall be specifically enforceable under the prevailing arbitration law.
 IN AGREEING TO ARBITRATION, WE BOTH ACKNOWLEDGE THAT, IN THE EVENT OF A DISPUTE, EACH OF US IRREVOCABLY AND UNCONDITIONALLY WAIVES, TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, THE RIGHT TO HAVE THE DISPUTE DECIDED IN A COURT OF LAW BEFORE A JUDGE OR JURY AND INSTEAD WE ARE ACCEPTING THE USE OF ARBITRATION FOR RESOLUTION OF ANY DISPUTE OR OTHERWISE IN CONNECTION WITH FEES CHARGED BY SCALEFACTOR OR ANY TAX OR 1099 SERVICES.
 The parties hereby irrevocably and unconditionally agree that service of process in any such Dispute may be effected by mailing a copy of such process by certified mail, postage prepaid, to such party at the address provided by such party.
 The party prevailing in any Dispute shall be entitled, in addition to any other relief that may be granted, to be awarded costs, including its reasonable attorneys’ fees and the cost of arbitration.

 - Newsletters and Similar Communications.
 We may from time to time send newsletters, mails, explanations of tax law developments, or similar communications to selected clients, former clients, or other interested parties.
 These communications are of a general nature and are not definitive advice.
 We do not send all such communications to all clients, former clients, or interested parties.
 These newsletters do not establish or continue a client relationship with any person, and they do not constitute an undertaking on our part to monitor tax or other issues for you or for any other parties.